Tuesday, March 13, 2018

 Thursday, March 08, 2018

-Games I hate!!
+Games I Hate!!

-My ST love is DEAD!!
+My ST love died

 3) Next is Strider, a game I saw in ST Format and it looked amazing.
 They gave it a glowing review so I went out and spent all my pennies.
 Well, I certainly won't be giving it a glowing review because I cannot stand this platformer for more than a few minutes - without throwing down the joystick!!
 A terrible Tiertex port.
 (UPDATE) < < < < <